jay-johnson/deploy-to-kubernetes/docs/source/main.rst

 Deploy Redis and Postgres and the Nginx Ingress
 -----------------------------------------------

-Here is a video showing how to deploy Postgres, Redis, Nginx Ingress, and pgAdmin4 on the cluster:
+Here is a video showing how to deploy Postgres, Redis, Nginx Ingress, and the pgAdmin4 as pods in the cluster:

-.. note:: Postgres, pgAdmin4 and Redis use persistent volumes to store data outside the Kubernetes cluster using NFS-mounted volumes

 .. raw:: html

     <a href="https://asciinema.org/a/193476?autoplay=1" target="_blank"><img src="https://asciinema.org/a/193476.png"/></a>

+.. note:: Postgres, pgAdmin4 and Redis use persistent volumes to store data outside the Kubernetes cluster using NFS-mounted volumes

-Here are the commands from the video to deploy Postgres, Redis, Nginx Ingress, and pgAdmin4 on the cluster:
+Here are the commands to deploy Postgres, Redis, Nginx Ingress, and pgAdmin4 in the cluster:

 .. note:: Please ensure helm is installed and the tiller pod in the ``kube-system`` namespace is the ``Running`` state or Redis will encounter deployment issues